bkesterbyld/701-Glenside/content/pages/index.md

     subtitle: ''
     text: >
       Augustine Lane is near the big Glenside curve and is a 1-2 minute walk on the Southern side of Glenside with a Sidewalk.
-It looks like there is walking space across from Augustine, but that's just city planning's sick sense of humor.
+It may look like there is walking space across the street from Augustine, but nope.

       When on foot to our house, try to cross at the first / southern driveway entrance as it has the best views of traffic both ways during the day.
-      When leaving, the other driveway has the safer view.
+      When leaving or at night, the other driveway has the safer view.
     actions: []
     media:
       url: /images/walkingtoglenside4.png